data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-pca-on-mnist-sol

 *Solution*.
-We begin by loading the dataset and reshaping the training data feature matrix.
+We begin by loading the dataset and reshaping the training data feature array.

     pre(julia-executable)
       | using MLDatasets, Images, Plots